pipelinelabo/datalaiq-wiki/scripting/scheduledsearch.md

 You must provide a search query, specify a timeframe over which it should run, give it a name and description, and define the schedule.
 You may also optionally chose one or more groups whose members may see the results of this scheduled search, define [labels](#!gui/labels/labels.md), or assign the scheduled search to an installed kit.

-Note: Gravwell uses the cron schedule format to specify when a search should run.
+Note: DatalaiQ uses the cron schedule format to specify when a search should run.
 If you're not familiar with cron, check out [the Wikipedia article](https://en.wikipedia.org/wiki/Cron) and try [this site to experiment with scheduling](https://cron.help/)

 Below, we have defined a simple scheduled search which runs every minute and counts how many entries came in over the last minute: